Format chemical equations instantly with ChemFormatter

 I used this chemistry equation writer for all of my thesis writing and journal article submissions and it saves tons of time from tedious formula editing.
 Just be careful that it may unintentionally format some trade names that contain numbers because it thinks they are chemical formulae.

-You'll need to download it from their SourceForge host, install it, then follow the instructions below.
-We didn't invent this, we just found it online and wanted to share it with all of you!
-Credit to Ujihara Kzauya for creating this wonderful tool!
+Just drop your email here to stay updated on our newest resources and launches, then we'll give you the download link to install it, then follow the instructions below.
+We didn't invent this, we just found it buried in coding archives and wanted share it with all of you!

 How to use the chemistry equation writer plug-in for Word: